adamculp/php-code-quality/README.md

 # php-code-quality
-The objective is to include multiple PHP code quality tools (phpqatools and more) in an easy to use Docker image.
-The tools include php-qa-tools, PHP static analysis, lines of PHP code report, mess detector, code smell highlighting, copy/paste detection, and the applications compatibility against versions of PHP.
+The objective is to include multiple PHP code quality tools in an easy to use Docker image.
+The tools include PHP static analysis, lines of PHP code report, mess detector, code smell highlighting, copy/paste detection, and the applications compatibility from one version of PHP to another for modernization.

 More specifically this includes: